Greenville, Wisconsin: History

 Becher (1842-1931)).
 Its name was changed to Greenville in 1896.

-After having an initial incorporation attempt denied by the Wisconsin Incorporation Review Board, the town was able to secure a referendum for a partial incorporation in November 2020.
-The eastern half of the community incorporated as a village in January 2021, and successfully annexed the remnant western half of the original township in June 2021.
+After an incorporation attempt was denied by the Wisconsin Incorporation Review Board, the town held a referendum for a partial incorporation in November 2020.
+The eastern half of the community incorporated as a village in January 2021, and annexed the remnant western half of the original town in June 2021.
 This makes it one of the largest villages in the State of Wisconsin by area and population.

 Geography

-According to the United States Census Bureau, the village has a total area of 35.8 square miles (92.7 km^{2}), of which, 35.8 square miles (92.7 km^{2}) of it is land and 0.04 square miles (0.1 km^{2}) of it (0.06%) is water.
+According to the United States Census Bureau, the village has a total area of 35.8 square miles (92.7 km^{2}), of which 35.8 square miles (92.7 km^{2}) is land and 0.04 square mile (0.1 km^{2}) (0.06%) is water.

-The former unincorporated community of Greenville and the ghost town of Wakefield are located in the village.
+The former unincorporated community of Greenville and the ghost town of Wakefield are in the village.